Teaching a Friend How to Knit a Scarf, Landscape Lesson #1

 A light color yarn makes stitches easier to see the stitches!

 Do as the woman does in the video above and cast on your stitches.
 This will be the width of your scarf.
 If you are using worsted weight yarn with size 7 or 8 needles, cast on 35 stitches.
 This should make your scarf around 7 inches in width (after I began knitting, my scarf is more like 8.5 inches).
-Everyone knits differently, so your stitch count could measure more, or less.
+Everyone knits differently, so width may be different.
+You won’t be able to see the actual width until you have knit quite a few rows.
+Don’t measure the cast on row!

 If you are using circular needles, do the exact same thing as she does using straight needles.
 Turn the work, and begin knitting again.
 Forget the cord is there attaching your needles.